willfindlay/bpfbox-presentation/ccsw/notes.md

   roughly equivalent to AppArmor, while in the worst case bpfbox performs better in kernelspace overhead and worse in userspace overhead.

+- In all cases, bpfbox exhibited less than 15% overhead on the running system, which we find to be acceptable in practice.

 # Slide 16: Contributions

 - In summary, we have implemented the first policy enforcement engine written in eBPF.

-- Our solution allows for the integration of userspace and kernelspace system state with LSM layer enforcement, something which no existing process confinement mechanism can do.
+- Our solution allows for the integration of userspace and kernelspace system state with LSM layer enforcement, which enables the creation of very fine-grained policy, transparent to the target application.

 - Finally, we were able to prototype a simple policy language that can be used for ad hoc process confinement, but which can optionally be used to